 The brain is a complex organ.
-One of the intracranial injuries that can arise in allegations of non-accidental injury is a subdural haemorrhage.
+The most common intracranial injury that can arise in allegations of non-accidental injury is a subdural haemorrhage.
 It may help to understand a little about how the brain is formed…

 The brain is enveloped in three layers – the pia, the arachnoid and the dura.
 Between the pia and the arachnoid there is a space (the sub-arachnoid space) which is filled with cerebrospinal fluid.
 Between the arachnoid and the dura there is no actual space (it is often referred to as the subdural space which is misleading); rather, there is the potential for a space to be created if fluid or blood leaks into it.